BlueBrain/atlas-suite/README.md

 - [atlas-splitter Workflows](#atlas-splitter) — Generation of artificial neuronal trees based on the topology of biological cells and their statistical properties.
 - [atlas-alignment-meter](#atlas-alignment-meter) — Pythonic tool (CLI and library) to measure the slice-to-slice jaggedness of a volumetric dataset (NRRD file only).
 - [Deep Atlas Suite](#deep-atlas-suite) — A suite of tools created by the Blue Brain Project to manipulate brain atlas images.
+- [BioExplorer](#bioexplorer) - Extract and analyze scientific data for visualization and interactive exploration.

 ## atlas-densities